 One of our customers, a large restaurant chain in the US, faced this exact challenge a couple of years ago.
 They faced an end-of-life situation with their 20-year-old POS system.
 No new versions were being built and it was no longer supported.
 It was time to choose a new platform, and embark on a company-wide implementation project.

-Fast forward to today: they are running their brand new unified POS and ERP system, LS First, in over 70 restaurants with many more to follow.
+Fast forward to today: they are running their brand new unified POS and ERP system in over 70 restaurants with many more to follow.
 Sales are on the up, efficiency is at an all-time high, and they’re able to open new outlets faster than ever thanks to their integrated platform.

 Here are five tips they shared to help you manage a successful POS implementation too.